Supplier-Squad-NYU/suppliers/README.md

 search [127.0.0.1:5000](http://127.0.0.1:5000/) on browser to access the website and find the URL for accessing '/suppliers' page.

+#To access the service deployed on the cloud:
 ### Prod Service Link
 https://nyu-supplier-service-fall2101-prod.us-south.cf.appdomain.cloud/